-Adjusted operating margins increased to 8.3% (2020: 7.2%) with adjusted operating profit from continuing operations up 14.6% to £5.5m (2020: £4.8m) reflecting the overhead savings while limiting the reduction in margins.
-Reported operating profit was up 4.9% to £4.3m (2020: £4.1m).
-The adjustments to operating profit are set out in further detail in note 32.
+Adjusted operating margins increased to 8.7% (2021: 8.3%) with adjusted operating profit up to £7.4m (2021: £5.5m) reflecting stronger margins and contribution from acquisitions.
+Reported operating profit was down 14% to £3.7m (2021: £4.3m) primarily because of the increase in acquisition related accounting charges.
+The adjustments to operating profit are set out in further detail in note 31.